jasonslingerland/snitch-bot/README.md

 module.exports = {
   name: <job name>,
   description: <job description>,
+  type: <job type. currently either 'time-based' or 'reactive',
+  dependencies: [
+    <list of dependencies as strings.
+Look at the bottom of main.js
+     for the list of those. e.g. 'slackChannel'>
+  ],
-  slackChannel: <slack channel name (one of the ones in creds.js)>,
+  slackChannel: <slack channel name (one of the ones in creds.js)>, // OPTIONAL
-  invokeEvery: <time period to run the job, see link below code snippet for format>,
+  invokeEvery: <time period to run the job, see link below code snippet for format>, // OPTIONAL
-  fn: <function to do the job, it's given:
+  fn: <function to do the job, it's given what's listed in the dependencies
-         - A function that posts a slack message
-         - An object used to interface with the Jira API> }
+       list as a destructured (object) parameter, must be exactly as listed in dependencies> }
 ```
 ### important note for invokeEvery